BRegDCAT-AP-Tools/howto-bregdcat-validation-errors/README.md

 ## Examples

+> It should be noted that we focus entirely on fixing the validation issues reported by the validator tool.
+However, it could be argued that the resulting dataset is not strictly valid.
+For example, node `<http://localhost:40080/taxonomy_term/7795>` ends up being an instance of both `<skos:Concept>` and `<skos:ConceptScheme>` at the same time.
+Further updates could be required, but are outside of the scope of this post.

 This section presents the errors reported by the BRegDCAT Validator for the file `original_with_errors.xml` and explicitly shows the process to fix them.
 Hopefully, this will enable the readers to extrapolate to similar errors in other RDF files.

 File `fixed_errors.xml` contains the changes (i.e. the validator does not report any errors for this file).